edstott/ES-CW1/lab-part-1.md

       2. Check 'Enable SSH'
       3. Check 'Set username and password'
       4. Enter a password.
 Leave the username as `pi`
-      5. (Optional) Configure a wireless network, which is only possible for WPA2-PSK networks at this stage.
+      5. (Optional) Configure a wireless network, which is only possible for WPA2-PSK networks (e.g. home WiFi, mobile hotspot) at this stage.
 See later instructions for WPA2-Enterprise (e.g. Imperial College)
 ![Rasberry Pi OS image options](rpi-image-options.png)
    4. Select ‘WRITE’ to download and write the operating system image.
 4. You need to enable the serial console to enter commands on the Raspberry Pi.
 This is done by editing the options that are passed to the Linux kernel when it boots up.
 You need to make this edit on the microSD card now because you have no other way to log in to the Raspberry Pi.